 (1) Campaign to help reforest Tanjung PuttingNational Park

-The training of three Indonesians (staff members of the Rimba Orangutan Eco Lodge, the Tandjung Puting National Park and the NGO friends of the National Parks) by the Beechmont Rural Fire Brigade in Australia has been completed.
-They have returned home to continue the development of a RAPID RESPONSE FOREST PROTECTION UNIT based in the village of Tandjung Harapan.
+This program is a result of the devastating fires in 2015 in Borneo which nearly destroyed to Tanjung Puting NP.
+The program is funded from private donors and our company Conservation Fund. it is divided into two areas (1) the development of a tree nursery in conjunction with Friends of the National Parks (FNP), and (2) The training of three Indonesians (staff members of the Rimba Orangutan Eco Lodge, the Tandjung Puting National Park and the NGO Friends of the National Parks) by the Beechmont Rural Fire Brigade in Australia and their subsequent return to train others and form local volunteer groups.
+The Australian part has been completed and they have returned home to continue the development of a RAPID RESPONSE FOREST PROTECTION UNIT based in the village of Tandjung Harapan.
 There are several phases (1) equipment (2) the training of 15 persons as a special team ready at any time (3) organisation of a volunteer organisation for tree planting and firefighting, and (4) liaising with government specific organisations (especially the National Parks) to coordinate any future response.
 At the same time, we have paid for a nursery for trees from the company CONSERVATION Fund funded by US$10 contributions from all guests who book through our Tours and Travel company ECOSAFARI INDONESIA.

 We will be reporting updates of expenses on this site and our Facebook site (www.facebook.com/ECOLODGESINDONESIA)